Dootmaan/Point-Unet/readme.md

 ## Update 2021/11/23

 Introduce Adam8bit for optmizer.
 More sampling points available now. please install bitsandbytes according to your cuda toolkit version before using.
+Now you must use Python3.6+ to run the code.

 ```
 pip install bitsandbytes-cudaXXX